monkberry/monkberry.github.io/docs/event-handling.md

 npm install monkberry-events --save
 ```

 and import it once in your project.
-It will add Monkberry two more methods: `on` and `off`.
+It will add two more methods on Monkberry instances: `on` and `off`.

 ```js
 import 'monkberry-events';